 09/05/2016 US to Gets Rid of Chemical Weapons

 10/28/2016 Nuclear Power Plant Closure

 02/10/2017 High Fukushima Radiation Levels

 06/02/2017 Swiss Nuclear Power Ban

 12/22/2017 The Radium Girls

 *This Blog contains several entries that would be helpful to your chemistry classroom.
 Check out the Topic List to help you to find past Blog entries.

 Also, Write To Me about your successes, challenges, or questions in the Chemistry Classroom.

 Remember, buying a copy of the lab book Chemistry on a Budget can be very useful to your Chemistry classroom with labs and class article ideas.

-Have a great weekend!
+Have a great holiday!